Influence functions and regularity tangents for efficient active learning: Observations

 \subsection{Second-order optimization methods}

-We have been concentrating on gradient descent and its derivatives because they are currently used to train the largest machine learning models.
-However, optimization methods that use second-order derivative information can be much more efficient, and are mostly applicable to systems where the training data is small enough to fit into one ``batch'', so that one may forego stochastic optimization when training the model.
-Such situations may in fact be common in interactive settings, as the entire history of a single user's interaction with an application, or at least the salient parts of it, is likely to be small enough to fit into one training batch on commodity CPU hardware.
+We have been concentrating on gradient descent and its variations because they are currently used to train the largest machine learning models.
+However, where it is available, optimization methods that use second-order derivative information can be much more efficient than first-order methods like gradient descent.
+These methods generally seem to prefer a deterministic objective, so are mostly applicable to embodiments where the training data is small enough to fit into one ``batch'', so that one may forego stochastic optimization when training the model.
+Such situations may in fact be common in interactive settings, as the entire history of a single user's interaction with an application, or at least the salient parts of it, is likely to be small enough to fit into one training batch on commodity hardware.
 Where the Hessian is small enough to be inverted, Newton's Method may be used for training the model.
-This includes the ``Iteratively Reweighted Least Squares'' (IRWLS) algorithm which applies to a class of regression problems called ``Generalized Linear Models'' (GLMs) and is equivalent to Newton's Method.
 In this complexity domain, since we can invert $H$, we may of course compute the trained regularity tangent directly as $\dottheta^*=-H^{-1}\rho$ (equation \ref{eq:theta-change}).

-Even when the full Hessian may not be computed, Hessian-vector products are generally available, and are asymptotically no more expensive than evaluating the model objective.
-Thus, provided that all the data fits in a batch, the Nonlinear Conjugate Gradient (NLCG) algorithm \cite{shewchuk1994}, which uses Hessian-vector product to determine step size and direction, is always applicable.
+Even when the full Hessian may not be computed directly, Hessian-vector products are generally available, and are asymptotically no more expensive than evaluating the model objective.
+Thus, provided that all the data fits in a batch, the Nonlinear Conjugate Gradient (NLCG) algorithm \cite{shewchuk1994}, which uses Hessian-vector products to determine step size and direction, is always applicable.
+It is supposed to take $\dim \theta = p$ steps in the ideal case of a quadratic objective.

 Theoretically, the NLCG algorithm itself will produce a correct regularity tangent as a byproduct of the optimization if we apply it to dual numbers as we did in equation \ref{eq:gd-dual-unexp} for gradient descent.
 However, in this domain of medium complexity it is also possible to compute the regularity tangent (or any other influence function) using the Conjugate Gradients method (CG), the linear method upon which NLCG is based, which can be seen as computing $H^{-1} \rho$ using Hessian-vector products.
 This RT computation can be done after running the model parameter optimization to convergence using ordinary (not dual number) arithmetic.